davidmarquis/fluent-interface-proxy/README.markdown

 ### Using binaries directly

-A packaged JAR of the latest build is available in the [Downloads](https://github.com/davidmarquis/fluent-interface-proxy/downloads) section of the project's Github section.
+A packaged JAR of the builds is available in the [releases folder](https://github.com/davidmarquis/fluent-interface-proxy/tree/master/releases).

 ### Using Maven